-Cursor Key To Use the Key Description Home Press [f] 7 Moves the cursor to the top left corner of the display.
+or Keys To Use the Key Description Press f Moves the cursor to the top left corner of the display.
 If you are at the DOS prompt, moves the cursor to the beginning of the line.
-End Press f Moves the cursor to the end of the last line displayed on the screen.
-Page up Press [st] g Moves the cursor up one screen.
+Press f Moves the cursor to the end of the last line displayed on the screen.
+Press f Moves the cursor up one screen.
 If you are at the DOS prompt and the DOSKEY command is enabled, scrolls up one page of DOS commands.
-Page down Press [st] 3 Moves the cursor down one screen.
+Press f Moves the cursor down one screen.
 If you are at the DOS prompt and the DOSKEY command is enabled, scrolls down one page of DOS commands.
-Insert Press f Each character you type is inserted after the cursor until you exit Insert mode by pressing $\boxed{\texttt{e}}$ $\boxed{\texttt{o}}$ again.
+Press f 0 Each character you type is inserted after the cursor until you exit Insert mode by pressing $\boxed{\text{g}}$ $\boxed{0}$ again.
 Normally, you type text in Overwrite mode.
 Characters are typed over the existing characters on the screen.
-Delete Press [st] .
-Deletes or erases the character displayed above the cursor.
-Arrow up Press ◆ Moves the cursor up one row or line.
+Press f Deletes or erases the character displayed above the cursor.
+Press ◆ Moves the cursor up one row or line.
 If you are at the DOS prompt and the DOSKEY command is enabled, scrolls up to the previous DOS command.
-Arrow down Press ◆ Moves the cursor down one row or line.
+Press ◆ Moves the cursor down one row or line.
 If you are at the DOS prompt and the DOSKEY command is enabled, scrolls down to the next DOS command.
-Arrow right Press > Moves the cursor one character to the right.
-Arrow left Press • Moves the cursor one character to the left.
+Press • Moves the cursor one character to the right.
+Press • Moves the cursor one character to the left.
+To Use the Key Press f